huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/diabetes-diabetic-polyneuropathy/diabetes-distress-score.md

 ## Clinician

-In the Clinician Portal, on the [Patient List](./navigation/portal/patient-list) Clinicians can view a table of Patients, from which the Diabetes Distress Score column will display the last recorded reading indicated as a [Red Amber Green](./flags-rag) indicator to inform severity.
+In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Diabetes Distress Score column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.

 ![Clinician view of Diabetes Distress Score](./assets/cp-diabetes-distress-score.png)